DrHemangiSawant/The_PIMA_Puzzle/README.md

 1. Bar graphs for diabetic vs non-diabetic population.
 2. Histograms for pregnancies and glucose levels.
 3. Stacked bar graphs representing glucose levels and pregnancies by age.

+Tools and Libraries Used:

+1. Python 3.10 for scripting.
+2. Pandas for data manipulation and cleaning.
+3. Numpy for numerical operations.
+4. Matplotlib for creating visualizations.
+5. Jupyter Notebook for interactive code development.

+Conclusion:

+This analysis provides insight into how certain factors like glucose levels, pregnancies, and age affect the likelihood of diabetes.
+The visualizations help to understand the distribution of these factors in the dataset.